 - A Qualifying Exam Timeline and Guideline is available to help you prepare for the QE.
 We recommend that the student and QE Chair review this timeline together to decide on dates for each of the milestones.

 Application for QE.
-Three to four months prior to the proposed written QE date, the student must form a committee meeting the criteria outlined below.
+Three to four months prior to the proposed written QE date, the student forms a committee meeting the criteria outlined below.
 At least three weeks prior to the written QE date, the student must:

 submit the department’s Qualifying Examination Application Worksheet to the Graduate Student Services Advisor.
 The worksheet is in bCourses > Psychology Graduate Students > Files > Qualifying Examination Information